 Amanda focuses on providing clients with strategic advice and consultations, preparing major written submissions to administrative tribunals, to the courts and to policy makers, and on providing innovative research and legal analysis.

-Amanda is responsible for the firm’s precedent systems and research resources, bringing to this role her longstanding interest in the application of technology to improve legal services.
+Amanda is responsible for the firm’s knowledge management systems, library and research resources, bringing to this role her longstanding interest in the application of technology to improve legal services.